MastersoftGroup/mastersoft-address-magento/user-guide.md

 ```

 ### Composer Installation
+It is available in both [GitHub](https://github.com/MastersoftGroup/mastersoft-address-magento) and [Packagist](https://packagist.org/packages/mastersoft/address-widget#dev-master).

 1. Make sure git is installed: `apt-get install git`.

 2. (Optional) To install from GitHub: add this GitHub Repository link to Magento2 composer.json: